Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-tenant-security-key.md

 ###### Roles
 The `roles` value in the request is important as it sets the permissions this Security Key can have.

-In the example request below, we are setting the roles to `t.sup.a` which will give the Tenant Security Key administration access to everything for the Tenant.
+In the example request below, we are setting the roles to `t.g.super` which will give the Tenant Security Key administration access to everything for the Tenant.

 **Note: In reality you would only grant the minimum necessary permissions for your Tenant Security Keys.**